MarkStringerComedy/MarkStringerComedy.github.io/index.md

 [Comedy Calendar](calendar.md)

 **This a record of my attempt to perform 50 open mic comedy gigs in 2019.
 I also want to write 180 jokes (3 jokes a minute? hey! that's a one hour show).
 I want to laugh a lot - and who knows?
 Maybe make somebody else laugh as well.**

+### Joke No. 41

+Just a bit about me.
+This bit. \[points to bit of chest\] This bit is about me.
+This bit? \[points around\] This bit is around me.
+That bit? \[points far away\] That's beyond me.

+You know when people say.
+It's not all about you.
+That's totally wrong isn't it.
+Because apart from what I had for lunch and some internal organs.
+Literally everything else is about me.

+Some prepositional humour there.

+Don't worry - there'll be someone along complaining about Tinder in about 4 minutes.

 ### Bringer No. 11

 In the same weird Old Street Basement.
 It was supposed to be a bringer (that's why I was there) but the guy that I was supporting seemed to be the only person who actually bothered to arrange anyone.
 Leaving us both feeling a bit short-changed.
 I suppose I could have pushed myself onto the bill but I didn't fancy this being the third time this week that I've done my set to a less-than-receptive audience.
 Regetting it now.
 Should always at least ask.